nsnam/ns-3-dev-git/src/propagation/doc/propagation.rst

-As specified in the TR, the 2D distance between the transmitter and the receiver should be between 10 m and 10 km for the LOS case, or between 10 m and 5 km for the NLOS case, otherwise the model may not be accurate (a warning message is printed if the user has enabled logging on the model).
+As specified in the TR, the 2D distance between the transmitter and the receiver should be between 10 m and 10 km for the LOS case, or between 10 m and 5 km for the NLOS case, otherwise the model may not be accurate (a warning message is printed if the user has enabled logging on the model, or the simulation aborts, depending on whether "EnforceParameterRanges" is set to true).
 Also, the height of the base station (hBS) should be between 10 m and 150 m, while the height of the user terminal (hUT) should be between 1 m and 10 m.